aws-samples/serverless-patterns/FSx-OpenZFS-periodic-replication-using-EventBridge/README.md

 This pattern sets up the following resources:

 - An Amazon EventBridge rule that triggers a Lambda function based on the schedule defined by the customer to take create snapshots of the provided FSx VolumeID.
-- A sample [Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) A sample Lambda functions that creates snapshots of the source FSx VolumeID and replicates them by performing copy_snapshot_and_update_volume call to the target VolumeId in same account and same region (https://docs.aws.amazon.com/fsx/latest/OpenZFSGuide/custom-snapshot-schedule.html).
+- A sample [Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) function that creates snapshots of the source FSx VolumeID and replicates them by performing copy_snapshot_and_update_volume call to the target VolumeId in same account and same region (https://docs.aws.amazon.com/fsx/latest/OpenZFSGuide/custom-snapshot-schedule.html).
-- The function also deletes the older snapshots.
+- The function also deletes the older snapshots based on the retaintion period configured.
 - An SNS topic that notifies for any failures while creating snapshots.